chrede88/home-ops/docs/ingress.md

 #### Note (2024-11-03)
 The current Cilium implementation of Gateway API completely ignores the `addresses` field in the `gateway` definetion.
 The gateway will get the next avaliable IP address from the pool.
+See this issue [#21926](https://github.com/cilium/cilium/issues/21926).